A 3.8-magnitude earthquake shakes parts of northern Arizona - ExBulletin

 A 3.8-magnitude earthquake shakes parts of northern Arizona

-Chino Valley, Arizona (3TV/CBS 5) — An earthquake reportedly shook a northern Arizona city Sunday afternoon.
+Chino Valley, Arizona (3TV/CBS 5) — An earthquake rocked a small town in northern Arizona on Sunday afternoon.

 Do you see a spelling or grammatical error in our story?
 Please click here to report it.